Surprise Boxes: Mystery Or Risk For Consumers?

 The Advertisement Board ("Board"), at its meeting dated September 11, 2025, placed on its agenda mystery boxes offered for sale without any information regarding their contents and issued decisions that may be considered as setting principles with respect to such mystery boxes.

-- The Board determined that, in the sale of mystery boxes marketed with expressions such as “Electronic Suprise Box”, “Mystery Jewelry Jar 20 Piece Bijouterie Set”, “Suprise Natural Stone Box” and “Suprise Cosmetics Box”, no information or explanation provided regarding the contents of the boxes.
+- The Board determined that, in the sale of mystery boxes marketed with expressions such as "Electronic Surprise Box", "Mystery Jewelry Jar 20 Piece Bijouterie Set","Surprise Natural Stone Box" and "Surprise Cosmetics Box", no information or explanation provided regarding the contents of the boxes.
 The Board further assessed that mystery box sales and similar methods may lead consumers to enter into a consumer transaction that they would not normally engage in under ordinary circumstances.
-Accordingly, the Board concluded that these practices were in violation of Consumer Protection Law (“Law”) and decided to impose a suspension order on these advertisements.
+Accordingly, the Board concluded that these practices were in violation of Consumer Protection Law ("Law") and decided to impose a suspension order on these advertisements.

 - The Board also assessed that mystery boxes marketed with expression such as "Surprise Jersey Package Mystery Jersey Whatever Comes Out (European Teams)" likewise constitute an unfair commercial practice, are misleading to consumers, and violate the principles of fair competition.
 Accordingly, the Board decided to impose a suspension order on the advertisement in question.